michaelnowotny/hybrid-smart-contract-kit/README.md

 - In a web browser navigate to `http://localhost:6688`.
 - Login with username `admin@example.com` and password `password`.
 - Navigate to gear icon, select `Key Management`, and copy the regular account address.
-- Store the copied account address in an environment variable `CHAINLINK_NODE_ACCOUNT_ADDRESS`.
+- For Geth, store the copied account address in an environment variable `CHAINLINK_NODE_ACCOUNT_ADDRESS`.
+- For Avalanche, store the copied account address in an environment variable `AVALANCHE_CHAINLINK_NODE_ACCOUNT_ADDRESS`.

 ## To Start the Chainlink Docker Container After the First Setup
 - Start a new terminal or resource your environment file.
 - On Linux, remember to add `sudo` before the docker command.
+- In the following, the placeholder `CHAINLINK_DOCKER_CONTAINER_NAME` refers to `chainlink_avalanche` for Avalanche and `chainlink_geth` for GETH.
-- To start a stopped container, type `docker start $CHAINLINK_DOCKER_CONTAINER_NAME`.
+- To start a stopped container, type `docker start <CHAINLINK_DOCKER_CONTAINER_NAME>`.
 - To attach a terminal, type `docker attach $CHAINLINK_DOCKER_CONTAINER_NAME`.
 - Navigate to `chainlink` folder via `cd chainlink`.
 - In `chainlink` folder run `./chainlink node start -p /cla/.password -a /cla/.api`.

 ## Transfer 1000 ETH from Local Development Account to Chainlink Node Account and Set Fulfillment Permission on Oracle Contract
-- From the project's root directory, run `brownie run scripts/infrastructure/fund_chainlink_account --network local`.
+- On Geth, from the project's root directory, run `brownie run scripts/infrastructure/fund_chainlink_account --network local`.
+- On Avalanche, from the project's root directory, run `brownie run scripts/infrastructure/fund_chainlink_account --network avax-avash`.

 ## Testnet Consumer
 Adapted from `https://github.com/sourabhrajsingh/chainlink-remix-workshop/blob/master/ATestnetConsumer.sol`
 ###  Add Get > Uint256 Job on Chainlink Node
 - In a browser, navigate to the Chainlink management console at `localhost:6688`.
 - Select `Jobs` and click `New Job`.
-- To display the oracle contract address, run `brownie run scripts/infrastructure/print_contract_addresses.py --network local`.
+- To display the oracle contract address,
+  - On Geth, run `brownie run scripts/infrastructure/print_contract_addresses.py --network local`.
+  - On Avalanche, run `brownie run scripts/infrastructure/print_contract_addresses.py --network avax-avash`.
 - Paste the contents of the file `chainlink/TestnetConsumerJob.toml` into the job description and replace `YOUR_ORACLE_CONTRACT_ADDRESS` with the address at which the oracle contract has been deployed.
 - Click `Create Job`.